nkusla/nsbOS/docs/02_bootloader.md

 - Updating control registers: Control registers within the CPU are modified to activate protected mode and configure system behavior
 - Updating segment registers: Segment registers within the CPU are updated to establish memory segmentation, enabling proper memory access and addressing

-By completing these steps, the bootloader successfully switches the CPU from real mode to protected mode
+By completing these steps, the bootloader successfully switches the CPU from real mode to protected mode and passes the execution to the kernel.

 ![Lower memory layout](images/lower_memory_layout.png)